Mayuli Martínez Simón: Senator of the Republic

-From 1 September 2018 to 8 April 2021, Martínez was a senator representing the Quintana Roo in the 64th Legislature of the Congress of the Union as a representative of the first minority of Quintana Roo.
-Within the Senate, she served as chairman of the Prime Legislative Studies Commission.
+From 1 September 2018 to 8 April 2024, Martínez was a senator representing the Quintana Roo in the 64th and 65th Legislatures of the Congress of the Union as a representative of the first minority of Quintana Roo.
+Within the Senate, she served as chair of the Prime Legislative Studies Commission.

-She won re-election as one of Quintana Roo's senators in the 2024 Senate election, occupying the first place on the Fuerza y Corazón por México coalition's two-name formula.
+She won re-election as Quintana Roo's third senator in the 2024 Senate election, occupying the first place on the Fuerza y Corazón por México coalition's two-name formula.